willhoup/willhoup.com/pages/blog/setting-up-blog.md

 This is the first blog I actually decided to do.
 It's hard for me to imagine myself keeping this up, to be honest.
 Maybe I shouldn't call it a blog ...

 Anyway, I'm using [`next.js`](https://nextjs.org/) for development, which has been rather smooth overall.
 I've enjoyed the framework.
-It does have its own quirks, and I'm always hesitant to go too deep down the rabbit hole of hyper-specialized Javascript (Typescript in this case) because who knows how long I'll be using this.
+I cribbed almost everything from the [blog template](https://nextjs.org/learn/basics/create-nextjs-app).
+It does have its own quirks, and I'm always hesitant to go too deep down the rabbit hole of hyper-specialized Javascript because who knows how long I'll be using this.

 But I'm comfortable with React and found it easy to build this site.
 At the same time, this site is freaking simple so that would be annoying if it was hard.